Garden Birdlife: Who's Singing?

 Hedge sparrow

-Often seen only by chance in the corner of your eye, and often mistaken for a mouse whizzing past: The hedge sparrow is a master of camouflage, hiding itself in bushes or between tall plants.
-There they search for small beetles, other insects, worms and snails.
+Often seen only by chance and mistaken for mice, hedge sparrows master camouflage, hiding in bushes or tall plants while searching for beetles, insects, worms, and snails.

 Great tit, blue tit, long-tailed tit